MCP Integration

 Claude Desktop

-Claude Desktop uses stdio transport, so you need the @anthropic-ai/mcp-proxy package to bridge stdio to SSE.
+Claude Desktop uses stdio transport, so you need mcp-remote to bridge stdio to HTTP.
 Add this to your Claude Desktop configuration file (claude_desktop_config.json):

 {